+The individual's case manager/support coordinator is instrumental in ensuring that services are appropriate for individuals.
 If the case manager/support coordinator does not feel that it is in the best interest of the individual for a certain family member or legal guardian to be a paid service provider, it is his/her responsibility to address this.
-The case manager/support coordinator must verify that one of the above situations or another equally serious extenuating circumstance exists that necessitates a family member or legal guardian being a provider (i.e., slot assignment information included references to the family's inability to care for the individual).
-The case manager/support coordinator must monitor the situation to ensure that the individual's growth toward independence is not hindered by having a family member or legal guardian as a paid support person and that the family member or legal guardian remains aware that there is a different relationship once he/she is paid to support the individual.
+The case manager/support coordinator must verify that situations or serious extenuating circumstance exists that necessitates a family member as provider.
+The case manager/support coordinator must ensure that there was previously no barrier to the family member being a provider (i.e., slot assignment information included references to the family's inability to care for the individual).
+The case manager/support coordinator must monitor the situation to ensure that the individual's growth toward independence is not hindered by having a family member as a paid support person and that the family member remains aware that there is a different relationship once he/she is paid to support the individual.